olusolaolagunju/Covid-19May2022/README.md

 # Covid-19May2022
 Data Overview:
-The Covid-19 data was obtained from https://ourworldindata.org/covid-vaccinations The data was split into two sheets; Covid-19 Cases/Deaths data and Vaccination data files Both files were uploaded into SQL Server for exploratory analysis.
+The Covid-19 data was obtained from https://ourworldindata.org/covid-vaccinations The data was split into two sheets; Covid-19 Cases/Deaths data and Vaccination data files.
+Both files were uploaded into SQL Server for exploratory analysis.

 Project Objective: